piotrekz79/demo_invitation/README.md

 which will originate from portal

 [DEBUG]
-To test, issue on tn
+To test, issue on TN

 curl --form "command=neighbor 10.3.0.254 announce route 2.2.0.0/24 next-hop 10.2.0.254 extended-community 0x0002FDE800000001 extended-community 0x8ABCBEEFDEADBEEF" http://10.10.10.1:5001/

-on ts tornado server we should see json string with the BGP update
+on TS tornado server we should see json string with the BGP update